kos-lang/kos/doc/grammar.md

 For statement
 -------------

-The for statement consists of the loop control definition and a compound statement.
-The loop control definition determines how the for statement loops over the compound statement.
+The for statement consists of a control expression and a compound statement.
+The loop control expression declares variables and an expression, which shall produce a container over which the loop will iterate.

     ForStatement ::= "for" ForLoopControl CompoundStatement

-There are two variants of the loop control definition.

-    ForLoopControl ::= ForCondition
+    ForLoopControl ::= ForInExpression
-                     | ForInExpression
-                     | ( "(" ForCondition ")" )
                      | ( "(" ForInExpression ")" )

-The first variant consists of a loop initialization expression list, loop condition and a step expression.

-    ForCondition          ::= [ ExpressionList ] ";" [ RHSExpression  ] ";" [ ForStepExpressionList ]

-    ExpressionList        ::= Expression ( "," Expression )*

-    ForStepExpressionList ::= ForStepExpression ( "," ForStepExpression )*

-The semicolons in the `for` condition are mandatory.

-The initialization expression list is executed once before the loop.
+    ForInExpression ::= ( VarList | ConstList ) "in" RHSExpression

-Any variables declared in the loop initialization expression list are visible only within the loop control definition and the for compound statement.
+Variables declared in the loop control expression are visible only within the compound statement.
-The values of these variables are retained across loops.

-The loop condition is evaluated before every loop, including the first loop.
-Consecutive loops are only executed if the loop condition is truthy.
-If the loop condition is falsy, the loop is interrupted.
-If the loop condition is empty, the loop executes forever, unless there is a break statement in it.

-The step expression list is executed after every loop.
-Variable or constant definitions are not allowed in the step expression list.

-In the variant without parentheses, which are optional, the initialization expression cannot begin with an open parenthesis and the step expression cannot begin with an object literal, unless the object literal is in parentheses, otherwise the loop control definition will be interpreted incorrectly and the parser will fail with an error.

-The second variant of the for statement declares variables and the expression, which shall produce a container over which the loop will iterate.

-The declared variables are visible in the compound statement.

 Before the first loop commences, the expression is evaluated and a generator is extracted from its result.
 For example, if the resulting